 I received for about 20 new feedback for issues and enhancements, these feedback tips moved the theme to a next level, a level that would not be achieved by a single eye, but with different eyes looking at the design for different angels!

 Customer Happiness (Customer Support) is not an option, it’s a standard, and you should care about it from day one.
-This is the first gate for the customer to deal with a company whether it’s a pre-sale or after purchase support, so a great impression would build a trust and build a long term relationship.
+This is the first gate for the customer to deal with a company whether it’s a pre-sale or after purchase support, so a great impression would build a trust and build a long-term relationship.

-I was lucky enough to work at Vodafone as a customer service representative before I become a web developer, this job helped me a lot to deal with customers with a wide range of situations and issues to handle and fix and I leaned how much this is so much sensitive for a business to grow and stay.
+I was lucky enough to work at Vodafone as a customer service representative before I become a web developer, this job helped me a lot to deal with customers with a wide range of situations and issues to handle and fix and I learned how much this is so much sensitive for a business to grow and stay.

 There are lots of resources online to learn more about customer support skills, and by the end of the day, contacting kindly and quickly, solve the customer issues and be eager to help them out and if there is something that is beyond your expertise or outside the support scope, do some research and help them getting the first steps solving their problem.

 Remember from your first day that your customers are your most important asset and that they are absolutely vital to your long-term success so treat your community of users like royalty.
-The way to compete with the big guys is by starting small and paying attention to everyone of your customers.
+The way to compete with the big guys is by starting small and paying attention to every one of your customers.